david-legend/PupPicsParadise/README.md

 ### Dogs List Screen

-This screen renders a list of dog breeds and sub breeds.
-If a dog breed has a sub breed, the card can be expanded to view the sub breeds.
+This screen renders a list of dog breeds and sub-breeds.
+If a dog breed has a sub-breed, the card can be expanded to view the sub-breeds.
-On each bread and side breed, there are 2 icons:
+On each breed and sub-breed item, there are 2 icons:
-- the first icon (photo icon) navigates you to screen which shows you a random image of the breed/subBreed selected.
+- the first icon (camera icon) navigates you to screen which shows you a random image of the breed/sub-breed selected.
-- the second icon (camera icon) navigates you to screen which shows you an image list of the breed/subBreed selected.
+- the second icon (auto awesome icon) navigates you to screen which shows you an image list of the breed/sub-breed selected.

 ![Screenshot](assets/screenshots/dog_list_screen.png)